Selection Process for Employment and Training’s Eligible Provider List

 - Organization and management approach and involvement for a successful project.

 - Insurance coverage as defined for the services.

-When WIA and other funding opportunities become available, a funding-specific RFP is issued to vendors who have met the requirements to be placed on Minneapolis Employment and Training's Eligible Provider’s List.
+When WIOA and other funding opportunities become available, a funding-specific RFP is issued to vendors who have met the requirements to be placed on Minneapolis Employment and Training's Eligible Provider’s List.
 Those agencies selected to deliver services from the program-specific RFP are issued a Master Contract.